 - Students should possess the skills and knowledge necessary to enter applied and academic research positions.

 Experimental psychologists are employed in both academic and nonacademic settings.
 In academic settings, experimental psychologists most often pursue a professorial career that emphasizes research and teaching.
 In nonacademic settings, experimental psychologists are employed by a wide variety of business, government and nonprofit organizations.
 For example, business organizations hire experimental psychologists as computer/web interface designers, marketing researchers, jury consultants, political strategists, social media consultants, and pharmaceutical researchers.
 Government and nonprofit organizations hire experimental psychologists as program evaluators, educational consultants, and homeland security specialists.
-The exact positions held in these organizations depend upon the student’s emphasi s area (cognitive, developmental, neuroscience, or general).
+The exact positions held in these organizations depend upon the student’s emphasis area (cognitive, developmental, neuroscience, or quantitative/experimental).
 However, most of these positions stress the experimental psychologist’s ability to apply research skills to specific behavioral and cognitive issues.